Margarita Maria Mendez Sandoval, Founder, Fundación Koikos

-#2 Inspire others to replicate the experiences and engage with a culture of fighting corruption.
+#3 Inspire others to replicate their experiences and engage with a culture of fighting corruption.

 Margarita is a co-founder of a non-profit organisation in Colombia called Fundacion Koikos, which aims to empower people, who are in situations of vulnerability, to tackle everyday problems such as discrimination and corruption.

-After law school she worked as lawyer in Colombia for four year.
+After law school, she worked as a lawyer in Colombia for four years.
 She then did a Masters in Constitutional Law because she has a particular interest in Human Rights.
 She studied a second Masters degree in International Development in the UK, with the aim of being more qualified to contribute to projects that can improve people’s quality of life.